-- Clean, well-fitting, wine-colored scrub top with the MTECH logo and Nursing embroidered on the right chest.
-Scrub tops MUST be purchased through MTECH PN Program online store through LogoItOn? - Clean, well-fitting, black scrub pants, 1" above the floor.
-No skin should be exposed when bending, stooping, or reaching - Lab jacket with MTECH logo (optional, and can be purchased in the MTECH PN online store) - Clean, well-fitting, solid black shoes (black sole and black outsole), and closed-toe (no canvas, no Crocs). - Solid black socks - MTECH-issued Student ID with a clip (lanyards are not allowed) - Plain black shirt worn under the scrub top, if needed for warmth (optional) - Watch with a second hand (smartwatches/digital are not allowed) - Stethoscope - Penlight
+- Scrubs should be clean, appropriately-sized, and wrinkle-free.
+Skin should not be exposed when bending, stooping, or reaching. - Wine-colored scrub top with the MTECH logo and Nursing embroidered on the left chest.
+Scrub tops MUST be purchased through the MTECH PN Program online store. - Black scrub pants, the hem should be 1" above the floor. - Wine-colored lab jacket with MTECH logo (optional, and can be purchased in the MTECH PN online store) - Solid black shoes (black sole and black outsole) that are clean, well-fitting, and closed-toe (no canvas, no Crocs). - Solid black socks. - MTECH-issued Student ID with a clip (lanyards are not allowed). - Plain black shirt may be worn under the scrub top, if needed for warmth (optional). - Watch with a second hand (smartwatches/digital are not allowed). - Stethoscope. - Penlight.